Latent Concept Disentanglement in Transformer-based Language Models: Disentanglement of Latent Concepts in 2-hop Reasoning

-Prior works have mechanistically analyzed how LLMs solve ICL problems that require a single step of reasoning over world knowledge, such as geography puzzles ``Country$\to$Capital'', ``National Park$\to$Country'' \citep{todd2024function,yin2025attention}.
-However, whether and how LLMs can solve ICL problems with \textit{under-specified reasoning steps}, or essentially those requiring \textit{latent multi-hop reasoning} remains unclear.
+We start with a 2-hop task based on connecting two facts through a latent entity, where the model must infer the relationships from in-context demonstrations.
+This task builds on prior work that analyzes problem with a single step of reasoning (1-hop) over world knowledge, such as geography puzzles ``Country$\to$Capital'' or ``National Park$\to$Country'' \citep{minegishi2025beyond,todd2024function,yin2025attention}.
+Extending to two steps enables us to explore how LLMs solve ICL problems with \textit{under-specified reasoning steps} while requiring \textit{latent multi-hop reasoning}.

+Our goal is to mechanistically analyze how a pre-trained LLM solves a ``source$\to$target'' problem when the ``bridge'' concept is latent.
+The model needs to understand the nature of the bridge from the demonstrations, which only contain the sources and targets.
+Interestingly, models achieve reasonably high accuracy with sufficient in-context demonstrations.
+This leads to two competing hypotheses:

+\begin{itemize}[leftmargin=1em] \item \textit{Hypothesis 1 (Shortcut):} The LLM maps the queried input directly to the answer (going from source to target), without internally computing the bridge entity in a discernible manner. \item \textit{Hypothesis 2 (Latent two-hop):} The LLM first resolves the latent bridge concept (e.g., “country”) in its hidden representations, then composes it with the output concept to obtain the answer. \end{itemize}

+We first present the problem definition and experimental set-up.
+Then, we present our main causal and correlation evidence favoring Hypothesis 2.

-\textbf{The ``Source$\to$Target'' problem}.
-We create two-hop ICL puzzles by composing two facts linked by a common ``Bridge'' entity.\footnote{We think of this as a systematic ICL version of \textsc{TwoHopFact}~\citep{yang2024large}.
-Here, the model must figure out relations between the \textit{input-bridge} and \textit{bridge-output} facts from the ICL examples.} That is, we sample fact tuples \{($S_i$, $r_1$, $B_i$, $r_2$, $T_i$)\}$_{i=1}^n$, where the Source entity $S_i$ is related to the Bridge entity $B_i$ via relation $r_1$, and $B_i$ is related to the Target entity $T_i$ via $r_2$.
-We then create the ICL puzzle in the form [$S_1, T_1.\, S_2, T_2 \dots S_n, $] [Answer: $T_n$].
-Note that the bridge entities $B_i$'s are never specified in the prompt.
-In the main text, we primarily work with geography puzzles,\footnote{We report on other LLMs and problem types in Appendix~\ref{appendix: multi-hop ICL section}.} with input types \{City, University, Landmark\}, and output types \{Capital, Calling code\}.
-An example problem is
+\textbf{The ``Source$\to$Target'' Problem.} We create two-hop ICL puzzles by composing two facts linked by a common ``bridge'' entity.
+That is, we sample fact tuples \{($S_i$, $r_1$, $B_i$, $r_2$, $T_i$)\}$_{i=1}^n$, where the \emph{source} entity $S_i$ is related to the bridge entity $B_i$ via relation $r_1$, and $B_i$ is related to the \emph{target} entity $T_i$ via $r_2$.
+We then create the ICL puzzle in the form [$S_1, T_1.\, S_2, T_2 \dots S_n, $] [Answer: $T_n$]\footnote{We think of this as a systematic ICL version of \textsc{TwoHopFact}~\citep{yang2024large}.
+Here, the model must figure out relations between the \textit{source-bridge} and \textit{bridge-target} facts from the ICL examples.}.
+Note that the bridge entities $B_i$'s are \textit{never} specified in the prompt.
+An example City$\rightarrow$ Capital problem is

 Here, $r_1$ is ``belongs to the country of'', the (unspecified) bridge entities for this example are ``Australia'', ``France'', ``Canada'', and $r_2$ is ``has capital''.
 Therefore, the prompt's answer is \verb|Ottawa|, the capital of Canada, the country \verb|Oshawa| is in.